Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 Semrush and Raven Tools: a bit of background

-Founded in 2008, Semrush started as a small SEO tool, but has since become a leading digital marketing platform that has over 112,000 paying subscribers (source: Semrush Q1 2024 Financial Report).
-It provides a wide range of features that cover not just SEO but content marketing, PPC, social media and competitive research tool.
+Founded in 2008, Semrush started as a fairly basic SEO tool, but has since become a leading digital marketing platform that has over 117,000 paying subscribers (source: Semrush Q3 2025 Financial Report).
+It now provides a wide range of features that cover not just SEO but AI visibility, content marketing, PPC, social media and competitive research tools.
 This ‘all-in-one’ approach makes the tool popular with agency customers.

 Semrush